Creating API endpoint for webhooks

 Concurrency

-Bloomreach Engagement scenarios run in parallel by default.
-If not set differently, It's recommended to scale your API to handle at least 200 concurrent HTTP requests.
-You can set the desired maximum of parallel requests in each webhook (See more).
-In the worst case, you may use HTTP 500 or connection reject, with Bloomreach Engagement retry policy in mind, to throttle the number of concurrent requests.
+Bloomreach scenarios run in parallel by default.
+Your API should be able to handle at least 200 concurrent HTTP requests.
+You can configure the maximum number of parallel requests in each webhook.
+See webhook speed limits for details.

 Security